Billing and Collection

 Water and Sewer Rates

-Effective July 1, 2022, Water and Sewer rates were approved by City Council on June 21, 2022.
-Your water and sewer charge are based on your water consumption.
+Effective July 1, 2023, Water and Sewer rates were approved by City Council on May 15, 2023.
+Your water and sewer charges are based on your water consumption.
 Click below to see all rates and charges.

 A penalty of 5% on the outstanding balance is added to accounts for bills paid after the due date.
 The utility billing division can waive one penalty per year for each account in accordance with Utilities Ordinance, Section 82-315.
 The penalty must be assessed and removed in the same calendar year.
 Not receiving a bill will not waive penalty and does not release you from the responsibility of paying.